shanks-t/creature_vision/README.md

-Absolutely!
-Your approach of setting up and testing locally before moving to a Kubernetes cluster in your homelab is a great idea.
-Here's a logical, incremental approach to achieve your goal:

-1. Local Development and Testing (Current Stage):
+1. Local Development and Testing:[✅]
    - Continue developing and testing your Python app locally.
    - Run Prometheus in a container to collect metrics from your app.
    - Add Grafana as a container to visualize metrics.
    - Use Docker Compose to manage these containers locally.

-2. Containerize Everything:
+2. Containerize Everything:[✅]
    - Ensure your Python app, Prometheus, and Grafana are all containerized.
    - Test the entire stack using Docker Compose on your MacBook.